duamp/MajorProject/README.md

 Test 2
 The second tests were smaller and throughout the whole process which determined if the code was doing what it was intended to do.
 This was determined by sending time and potentiometer data to Java, the graph, similar to Lab I with a few of my implementations.
-This was shown in Figure (3) where I determined if my results were the same as the lab or if they were of my implementations, the different non-constant time intervals, were me logging in with different ID at the time I logged in, unlike the lab.
+I determined if my results were the same as the lab or if they were of my implementations, the different non-constant time intervals, were me logging in with different ID at the time I logged in, unlike the lab.
 I also needed to determine if the buttons in Java were being listened to and sent to the Arduino to lock the program or to turn on the red LED.
 I put a label on the left side of the screen when the “Remove Access” button is pressed “OFF”, which blocks the user only if they enter a correct password.
-Figure (4) is an example of a function that was separated from the main loop, allowing me to easily determine if something was wrong, and if so where it was.
+To debug, a function was created that was separated from the main loop, allowing me to easily determine if something was wrong, and if so where it was.
 I had in total around 6 functions that all allowed me to identify which parts of my code were wrong when I was debugging, and this was important for sorting my code and